 o1.equals(o2) == o2.equals(o1) – Transitivity:

 o1.equals(o2) && o2.equals(o3) ⇒ o1.equals(o3) – Equals to null:

 o.equals(null) == false – It does not throw an exception

 I have done some tests and you can reach 50-60% of coverage quite easily.

-The main drawbacks of the solution are: – The unit tests are drawing a snapshot (precise picture) of your code and its behaviour however some tests are really non-sense and you don’t want to edit them. – They don’t replace handwritten tests since the tool is not understand the different between a String parameter
+The main drawbacks of the solution are: – The unit tests are drawing a snapshot (precise picture) of your code and its behavior however some tests are really non-sense and you don’t want to edit them. – They don’t replace handwritten tests since the tool is not understanding the different between a String parameter

 fullName.
 He will mostly use dumb strings.

 About the technology, it’s not production-ready: – I had troubles with the jar and its dependency